Peachcake

-Peachcake was an American electronic group from Phoenix, Arizona.
+Peachcake is an American electronic group from Phoenix, Arizona.

 History

 Early years

 Originally conceived by Stefan Pruett and John O'Keefe as an informal project with the aim of experimenting with electronic music, Peachcake developed into a national touring band.
 They originally did not plan to last longer than three shows, including a dismal first show at a small night club where the band was gated off from the audience.

 Peachcake released their first EP, titled Chain Letter EP, in 2004 and garnered local success in Arizona, including the cover feature of the Phoenix New Times and playing with several large national acts including Explosions in the Sky, Of Montreal, and The Go!
 Team.
 The band started touring in mid-2005 all throughout the West Coast, the South and the Midwest.
 Some on their own and some with other indie bands and friends Femme Fatality, Less Pain Forever, and Adam Panic.

-In the latter part of the 2006, Peachcake joined forces with Jim Adkins' label, Western Tread Recordings, to release a split EP along with local Arizona band Less Pain Forever.
+In the latter part of 2006, Peachcake joined forces with Jim Adkins' label, Western Tread Recordings, to release a split EP along with local Arizona band Less Pain Forever.
 In October, the band landed an opening slot on Hellogoodbye's national headlining tour.
 During the tour, the band signed to indie record label, Sidecho Records, to release their debut full length, What Year Will You Have The World?..

 Though the band was scheduled to release their full length in the mid-2007, the release date was pushed back several times throughout the year due to several extensions to finish the album and their continuous touring schedule.
 Upon completion of What Year Will You Have The World?.. in early 2008, the band parted ways with Sidecho Records and later released the album with the help of Warner Music Group/ADA and Los Angeles based production company, Subtractive, through their own imprint label called The Planet Awesome! on November 18, 2008.
 The group toured in the beginning of 2009 to support the album playing shows with MC Lars, Danger Radio, The Scene Aesthetic, Young The Giant, Get Back Loretta and Dear and the Headlights, as well as appearances at Daytrotter, Canadian Music Week and Bamboozle Left.

 On March 20, 2009, Peachcake were made honorary members of the International Peace Bureau for their efforts to promote tolerance, peace and love through music and live performance.